 Eastern Europe also makes an appearance in Brighton Beach, which has the largest ex-pat Russian community in the world.
 It's not the friendliest area, but fascinating to visit nonetheless, with stores selling endless rows of nesting dolls and Lenin t-shirts, and small-scale nightclubs that out-glitz and out-crass Vegas.
-Just up the shore from Brighton Beach is famed Coney Island, which is open again, despite the ravages of Hurricane Sandy.
+Just up the shore from Brighton Beach is famed Coney Island.
 It’s still an amusement park, though one with less panache than in its heyday.

 Among the touristic highlights of the borough are the view from the Brooklyn Heights promenade; Peter Luger, an iconic steakhouse in Williamsburg; the shows at the Brooklyn Academy of Music; and in Park Slope a constellation of sights including the Brooklyn Museum, the Brooklyn Botanical Gardens, and Prospect Park.

 Best for: Baseball, Italian restaurants, zoos, and gardens